JetBrains/guide/site/javascript/tutorials/eleventy-tsx/setup/index.md

 ## Running 11ty dev server

-When we run the `start` script, 11ty does an incremental build using the dev server:
+When we do `npm run start`, 11ty does an incremental build using the dev server:

 ![Running the dev server](01a.png)